MonChiSub/TheWarWithin-TSM_Group_Setup/README.md

 # Changes to the Setup

+> 07/04/2025 Changes
+> - Changing crafting to use first operator, crafting then dbregion/dbmarket
+> - Added a lot more missing Dragon Flight materials...
+Those ranks are killing me
+> - Added Grump battle pet, lvl 1 and 25 all qualities
+> - Added "Security DELTA Data Access Card" - Thanks Rikke for reporting it missing

 > 24/03/2025 to 31/03/2025 Changes
 > - Split profession crafts to their own groups
 > - Added a better crafting operation and assigned to each